Mission: Empowering women and girls in the Oklahoma City Metro by providing access to menstrual supplies and health education.

 - 1 in 4 women struggled to purchase period products within the past year due to lack of income.

-- 1 in 5 low-income women report missing work, school or similar events due to lack of access to period supplies.
+- 1 in 5 low-income women reports missing work, school, or similar events due to lack of access to period supplies.

 - Lack of access to period supplies is linked to using substitute products (toilet tissue or socks), stretching product usage, and missing important events.